Black clouds circled, low and swift,

 around our glass front door,

-sucked it open far enough
+blew it open far enough

-to ring the bell, then blew again
+to ring the bell, then sucked it back

 and slammed it shut